blenback/mapMementoR/README.md

 ## Introduction

-Create stunning, print-ready maps of your running routes, races, or multi-day adventures using GPX data. `mapMementoR` generates beautiful visualizations with customizable color schemes, elevation profiles, OpenStreetMap backgrounds, and support for tracking multiple performances at the same location.
+Create print-ready maps of your running routes, races, or multi-day adventures using GPX data. `mapMementoR` generates visualizations with customizable color schemes, elevation profiles, OpenStreetMap backgrounds, and support for tracking multiple performances at the same location.

 <div layout-ncol="3">